Examining One of the Greatest Heresies to Attack the Church

 Romans 10:17 - So faith comes from hearing, and hearing through the word of Christ.

-Oh, and if you were thinking that somehow those left in a future, unchristianized period of tribulation would somehow figure this out on their own… let’s go to the next problem.
+Oh, and if you were thinking somehow those left in a future, unchristianized period of tribulation would somehow figure this out on their own… let’s go to the next problem.

 Problem #3 – Where is the Holy Spirit during the Tribulation?

-Many Dispensationalists believe that the Holy Spirit will not be present during this Great Tribulation.
+Many Dispensationalists believe the Holy Spirit will not be present during this Great Tribulation.
 Salvation is the work of the Holy Spirit of God.
-So, if He is gone, then who will bring anyone to faithful repentance?
+So, if He is gone, then who will bring people to faithful repentance?
 Well, we must first remember that work of the Holy Spirit of God, and not ignore what the Word says about it.

 John 14:26 - But the Helper, the Holy Spirit, whom the Father will send in my name, he will teach you all things and bring to your remembrance all that I have said to you.